treeverse/lakeFS/docs/hooks/index.md

 {% include toc.html %}

 Like other version control systems, lakeFS allows you to configure _Actions_ to trigger when [predefined events](#supported-events) occur.

-An _Action_ defines one or more _Hooks_ to execute. lakeFS supports three types of hook:

-1. [Lua](./lua.html) - uses an embedded Lua VM
-1. [Webhook](./webhooks.html) - makes REST call to external URL and waits for response
-1. [Airflow](./airflow.html) - triggers a DAG in Airflow

-## Example use cases
+There are numerous uses for Actions, including:

 1. Format Validator:
    A webhook that checks new files to ensure they are of a set of allowed data formats.